Synergyst/MCP3202_testing/README.md

-# CM4 GPIO, MCP3202 Audio Scope, and Caller ID Lab
+# CM4 GPIO, MCP3202/RP2040 Audio Scope, and Telephony Lab

 This project is a Raspberry Pi Compute Module 4 telephony/audio lab.
 It provides:

-- live GPIO monitoring and optional GPIO control
+- **Live GPIO monitoring and control**: Real-time tracking of the 40-pin header.
-- MCP3202 dual-channel 12-bit ADC sampling
+- **Dual-channel 12-bit ADC sampling**: Support for MCP3202 (SPI) or RP2040 (USB CDC).
-- browser oscilloscope/history display
+- **Browser Oscilloscope**: Live history display with min/max decimation for audio peaks.
-- WAV capture from the ADC ring buffer
+- **WAV capture**: Direct export of ADC ring buffer data with optional DSP effects.
-- software Bell 202 Caller ID FSK decoding from ADC audio
+- **Line State Detection**: DSP-based detection of telephony tones (Dial Tone, Busy, Ringback, etc.) with RI corroboration.
-- CH1817 DAA ring/off-hook control
+- **Telephony Coordination**: A state machine managing the lifecycle of a call, including auto-answer (after rings or Caller ID) and auto-hangup.
-- HT9032C/HT9032D hardware Caller ID FSK demodulator monitoring
+- **Caller ID Decoding**: Software Bell 202 FSK decoding from ADC audio and monitoring of HT9032C hardware demodulators.
-- configurable Caller ID source selection
+- **DAA Control**: CH1817-based ring detection and off-hook control.
-- configurable auto-answer after ring detection
+- **Telephony Diagnostics**: Calibration tools for noise floors, tone scanning, and hardware validation.

-The MCP3202 is a 12-bit, dual-channel ADC with an SPI serial interface and two single-ended analog inputs [1].
+The MCP3202 is a 12-bit, dual-channel ADC with an SPI serial interface [1].
+The RP2040 provides a high-speed USB-based ADC alternative.
 The HT9032 is a Calling Line Identification physical-layer receiver for Bell 202 and V.23 FSK demodulation [2].
 The CH1817 DAA provides the telephone line interface, ring indication, hook switch, and receive audio output [3].

 ---